timo/zasim/docs/tutorial/simulator_without_cagen.rst

     reversed = (value & 3) << 2 | (value & ~3) >> 2

-The other operation needed for the step function is to clear the lower two bits, which is also easy::
+The other operation needed for the step function is to clear the lower field by setting both lower bits (see the table: 3, 7 and 11 stand for an empty lower field), which is also easy::

     upper_only = value | 3